2026 Tour Championship

-The 2026 Tour Championship (officially the 2026 Sportsbet.io Tour Championship) is an upcoming professional snooker tournament that will take place from 30 March to 5 April 2026 at the Manchester Central in Manchester, England.
-It will feature the top 12 players on the one-year ranking list.
-The eighth consecutive edition of the Tour Championship since it was first staged in 2019, it will be the 17th and penultimate ranking event of the 2025–26 snooker season, following the 2026 World Open and preceding the 2026 World Snooker Championship.
-It will be the last of three events in the season's Players Series, following the 2026 World Grand Prix and the 2026 Players Championship.
+The 2026 Tour Championship (officially the 2026 Sportsbet.io Tour Championship) was a professional snooker tournament that took place from 30 March to 5 April 2026 at the Manchester Central in Manchester, England.
+It featured the top 12 players on the one-year ranking list, as it stood after the 2026 World Open.
+The eighth consecutive edition of the Tour Championship since it was first staged in 2019, it was the 17th and penultimate ranking event of the 2025–26 snooker season, following the 2026 World Open and preceding the 2026 World Championship.
+It was the last of three events in the season's Players Series, following the 2026 World Grand Prix and the 2026 Players Championship.
+The tournament was broadcast by 5 in the United Kingdom, by Eurosport in mainland Europe, by local channels in Asia and Africa, and by WST Play in all other territories.
+The winner received £150,000 from a total prize fund of £500,000.

-John Higgins will be the defending champion, having defeated Mark Selby 10–8 in the 2025 final.
+John Higgins was the defending champion, having defeated Mark Selby 10–8 in the 2025 final, but he lost 1–10 to Zhao Xintong in the semi-finals.
+Zhao went on to defeat Judd Trump 10–3 in the final to win his sixth ranking title.
+Having already won the 2026 World Grand Prix and the 2026 Players Championship, Zhao became the first player to win all three Players Series events in the same season.
+The winner's prize made him the third player, after Trump and Ronnie O'Sullivan, to surpass £1 million in prize money in a single season.
+He advanced to a career high of fourth in the world rankings after the event.
+The tournament produced 24 century breaks, of which the highest was a 140 by Trump in his quarter-final match against Shaun Murphy.